 Knight of Pentacles

-The Knight of Pentacles symbolises routine, predictability and slow financial gain that will build over a long period of time.
-It won't provide a quick financial return but it will establish a strong, reliable and very bankable investment opportunity for the long term future.
-The Knight is looking out beyond the single Pentacle in front of him, his horse stands solidly on all fours reflecting his ability to provide dependable long term financial forecasting.
-The rewards of this card are moderate but stable, minimising risk and producing reliable long term investment potential.
+The Knight of Pentacles symbolises predictability and slow financial gain that will build over a long period of time.
+This isn't a quick financial return, it is moderate, long term and very secure.
+The Knight is looking out and beyond the single Pentacle in front of him, his horse stands solidly on all fours, reflecting an opportunity with solid performance based on a dependable long term financial forecast.
+The rewards of this card may be more moderate however they minimise risk and produce a reliable long term investment return.

 Queen of Pentacles

-The Queen of Pentacles has achieved a high level of financial security to support a prosperous and enjoyable life for all who stand to benefit.
-Finances are intelligently planned and nurtured, based on secure and sustainable investment which produces a healthy and continuous return.
-Often this card is focussed on the needs of family and represents a person wishing to achieve an elevated financial position to nurture those they care for.
-The Queen sits on her thrown and concentrates on the Pentacle held in her hands, reflecting her ability to nurture finances and provide a high degree of luxury and comfort for all around her.
+The Queen of Pentacles has achieved a high level of financial security to support an life of abundance for herself and all who stand to benefit.
+Finances are intelligently planned and nurtured, based on wise investment knowledge, which produces a healthy return for the long term.
+The Queen of Pentacles has a astute and often professional understanding of finance and investment.
+The card is always focussed on the needs of the family and represents a person wishing to achieve a prosperous financial position in order to nurture those that they care for as well as to enjoy the luxury in life.

 King of Pentacles

 The King of Pentacles is the pinnacle of wealth and prosperity, he signifies success in every financial sense.
 He sits comfortably on his thrown and is lavished with symbolism reflecting financial abundance and generosity.
 But this success comes at a price, it is difficult to get close tot he King because of the wealth surrounding him, and his degree of success comes with the responsibility of power.
 In this context the King's wealth has become a burden that weighs him down.
-The King of Pentacles is a showy character, he's a little over the top and can reflect someone who has become distracted by success and all its trappings.
-When the King is indicated in the outcome of any reading to do with finances, it provides a best case scenario in terms of financial success.
+The King of Pentacles is a showy character, he's a little over the top and can reflect someone who has become distracted by success.
+When the King is seen in outcome of any reading to do with finances, it indicates financial success in abundance.